Please enter a search term to begin your search.

 Please note that if you choose to enroll in the Post-9/11 program instead of a different chapter program from the VA, this is a choice that CANNOT be reversed.
-We encourage you to contact the Veterans Administration Offices to know the difference in programs and what might work best for you.
-Additionally, you may click here for the Benefits Comparison page.
+We encourage you to contact the Veterans Administration Offices and/or visit the GI Bill website to know the difference in programs and what might work best for you.

 The program's maximum basic benefit will: